Planting a container salad garden is a quick and easy addition to your porch or patio that also provides delicious lettuces and greens!

 - Fill your container the rest of the way up with potting soil, covering up your fertilizer.

 - Water your seeds or plants, being careful to avoid wetting the leaves.
-Finally, if you’ve used plants, mulch around them.
-This helps retain moisture, which is important when planting a container garden.
+Finally, if you’ve used plants, mulch around them, because this helps retain moisture, which is important when planting a container garden.
 If you have used seeds, you can sow thickly enough that the plants themselves will help to shade the soil and keep in moisture.
 Now sit back and watch your little babies grow!

-I’ll update the post as the greens grow, because they will fill out and keep growing even after harvests.
+Here is the container salad garden three weeks later!
 Harvest as the leaves get large enough and be sure to keep your salad well watered, but not swimming.
 I’d love to know what you choose to grow in your container salad garden!